ImagingDataCommons/highdicom/README.md

 # High DICOM

-A library that provides high-level DICOM abstractions for the Python programming language to facilitate the creation and handling of DICOM objects for image-derived information, including image annotations and image analysis results.
+A library that provides high-level DICOM abstractions for the Python programming language to facilitate the creation and handling of DICOM objects for image-derived information, including image annotations, and image analysis results.
 It currently provides tools for creating and decoding the following DICOM information object definitions (IODs):
+* Annotations
+* Parametric Maps
 * Segmentation images
 * Structured Reports
 * Secondary Capture images